 Automating your free timesheet software

-Ultimately, your team's use case will determine the best free timesheet software for employees, managers, freelancers, and dystopian corporate despots, as each of the options above can be a great choice for the right situation.
+Your team's use case is what will determine the best free timesheet software for employees, managers, freelancers, and dystopian corporate despots, as each of the options above can be a great choice for the right situation.
 Want to create simple, straightforward timesheets for just a few team members?
 Try Everhour.
 Want free employee check-in/check-out software?
 Go for OfficeTimer.
 Need to keep accountable for idle employee hands?
 Go for Traqq.

 And if you want to do any or all of the above alongside your other favorite software tools, Zapier can integrate many of the options in this post with thousands of apps, so you can automate team workflows.
 Learn more about how to automate your time tracking software.